ben-denham/rhapsody/docs/2-tutorial.md

 ## Step 3.
 Playing a series of notes

-In order to play a sequence of notes, you'll first need to define an "instrument" function that accepts notes as input:
+In order to play a sequence of notes, you'll first need to define an "instrument" function that accepts notes as input.
+Add this code below the ``;; Composition`` comment:

 ``` clojure
 (defn ping [note]